lancenacabuan/Shaliah/README.md

 -   **Agent vs. Son relationship**: Trinitarians argue Jesus is not just an emissary; he is God's Son by nature.
 In the parable of the vineyard (Mark 12), the son is different in kind from the servants.
-    They'll say the son represents the owner differently–sharing his status in a way a servant doesn't.
+    They'll say the son represents the owner differently – sharing his status in a way a servant doesn't.
 This "son" category, in their view, implies a filial relationship that goes beyond appointed messenger.
 The Nicene creed calls Jesus "begotten of the Father," not just sent.
-So they incorporate sonship as an eternal relational concept–something agency alone doesn't cover.
+So they incorporate sonship as an eternal relational concept – something agency alone doesn't cover.

--   They concede that **agency is part of the picture**–Jesus *did* act as representative, saying only what the Father says (which also correlates with Trinitarian *doctrine of Trinity* where the Son and Spirit in Trinity eternally proceed and speak not on their own –
+-   They concede that **agency is part of the picture** – Jesus *did* act as representative, saying only what the Father says (which also correlates with Trinitarian *doctrine of Trinity* where the Son and Spirit in Trinity eternally proceed and speak not on their own –